gerardog1/IT-Support-Home-Lab/Troubleshooting-Scenarios/network-share-permissions.md

 ## Investigation

-I verified that the `IT-Shared` folder was shared from `C:\IT-Shared` on the domain controller.

 I checked the folder's NTFS permissions and found that `ITLAB\Users` had Read & Execute, List Folder Contents, and Read permissions.

 I then added `Domain Users` with Modify permissions to allow domain users to create and modify files.